svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_youtube_summary.md

 **Step 1: Download the Transcript**
    - Go to the YouTube video
    - Below the video, click on the 'more' option to expand extra information
-   - Scroll to Transcript section and click 'Show Transcript'
+   - Scroll to the Transcript section and click 'Show Transcript'
    - Copy the transcript (you can save it to a file or a variable, depending on its size)

 **Step 2: Analyze with GenAI**